 Cloud-enabled devices have already created an environment where information is available almost seamlessly.
-By enabling physical devices to connect to each other, to the Internet, and exchange data with one another, the IoT extends this environment for every device and every piece of information.
+By enabling physical devices to connect to the Internet and exchange data with one another, the IoT extends this environment for every device and every piece of information.

-Since IoT devices collect information that by far extends the abilities of traditional, unconnected devices, they can track, manage, and notify employees of changes in productivity or processes.
-If employees are aware, they consequently can use this "more" information to rethink their way of working and make better-informed decisions about their tasks.
+Since IoT devices collect information that extends the abilities of traditional, unconnected devices, they can track, manage, and notify employees of changes in productivity or processes.
+If employees are aware, they can use this "more" information to rethink their work and make better-informed decisions about their tasks.

 Better risk management and security practices

 Quality over quality.
 People don't want to add more to their lives, but better.
 And so do security professionals: In the quest for better in terms of overall technology, security practices, and efficiency, the industry steadily moves towards the use of better, more comprehensive organizational security management tools and strategies.
-Here is where the digital transformation has laid the foundation for the Internet of Things, which substantially improves how security professionals manage both physical and digital security risks.
+Here is where the digital transformation laid the foundation for the Internet of Things, substantially improving how security professionals manage physical and digital security risks.

 Internet of Things – The future of the security industry?